rob-g2-365/waveshare_epaper_picture_frame/README.md

 ### Software Needed

 Need the software [Arduino IDE](https://www.arduino.cc/en/software) to build and download the code.
-I used version 2.1.0 but probably the latest version would work for you.
+I used version 2.1.0, but the latest version probably would work for you.

 #### Arduino IDE Packages